opensuiwallet/chrome-kit-docs/docs/Guide.md

 pnpm install @opensui/wallet-kit
 ```

-Then wrap your `<App />` with our context provider, so that our hooks can work nicely inside your dapp.
+Secondly, wrap your `<App />` with our context provider, so that hooks can work.

 ```
 import { WalletProvider } from "@opensui/wallet-kit";